-San Francisco is one of the most beautiful cities in the world in my opinion.
-The city is only about 6 miles by 6 miles squarish, which is about twice the size of the island of Manhattan, but in that 46 square miles it packs in a lot of hills, some great food, some interesting ethnic neighborhoods, some interesting history, nearly 900,000 people and a unique personality.
+San Francisco is one of the most beautiful cities in the world, in my opinion.
+The city is only about 6 miles by 6 miles square, which is about twice the size of the island of Manhattan, but in that 46 square miles, it packs in a lot of hills, some great food, some interesting ethnic neighborhoods, some interesting history, nearly 900,000 people, and a unique personality.

-You could easily spend more than a week or a month in San Francisco and longer in the greater San Francisco Bay area, but I have seen a number of people looking for what to do in San Francisco in a long weekend, 4 days.
-So here is how to spend 4 somewhat hectic, always lovely and delicious days in the City by the Bay.
+You could easily spend more than a week or a month in San Francisco and longer in the greater San Francisco Bay Area, but I have seen a number of people looking for what to do in San Francisco in a long weekend, such as 4 days.
+Here’s how to spend four somewhat hectic, yet always lovely and delicious days in the City by the Bay.

 Day 1 – Fisherman’s Wharf and Alcatraz

-I am going to stake a claim that for most tourists it is the shoreline from Pier 39 to Fisherman’s wharf.
-This area is some of the best and the worst of San Francisco rolled into one.
-It is a street party with some of the best street performers and some of the oddest (yes bushman, I am talking about you).
+I am going to stake a claim that for most tourists, it is the shoreline from Pier 39 to Fisherman’s Wharf.
+This area is a mix of the best and the worst of San Francisco.
+It’s a street party featuring some of the best street performers and some of the oddest (yes, Bushman, I’m talking about you).
 It has some great historic attractions and some tourist traps (get a Ripley’s Believe It or Not! admission and Big Bus combo ticket) San Francisco Dungeon, and not one but two wax museums).
-But this is where I am going to start your tour.
+However, this is where I will begin your tour.

 Alcatraz Island Tour